A dynamical approach to spanning and surplus edges of random graphs: Abstract

 \section{Abstract}

-Consider a finite inhomogeneous random graph running in continuous time, where each vertex has a mass, and the edge that links any pair of vertices appears with a rate equal to the product of their masses.
-The simultaneous breadth-first-walk introduced by Limic (2019) is extended in order to account for the surplus edge data in addition to the spanning edge data.
-Two different graph-based representations of the multiplicative coalescent, with different advantages and drawbacks, are discussed in detail.
-A canonical multi-graph from Bhamidi, Budhiraja and Wang (2014) naturally emerges.
-The presented framework will facilitate the understanding of scaling limits with surplus edges for near-critical random graphs in the domain of attraction of general (not necessarily standard) eternal augmented\textbf{} multiplicative coalescent.
+Consider a finite inhomogeneous random graph evolving in continuous time, where each vertex is assigned a mass, and an edge between any pair of vertices appears at a rate proportional to the product of their masses.
+The process tracking the evolution of component sizes evolves according to the multiplicative coalescent dynamic and can be encoded using the simultaneous breadth-first walk introduced by Limic (2019).
+We extend this encoding to incorporate surplus edge data within each connected component.
+Two distinct graph-based representations of the multiplicative coalescent, each with its own advantages and limitations, are analyzed in detail.
+In particular, a canonical multigraph introduced by Bhamidi, Budhiraja and Wang (2014), which is naturally connected to the augmented multiplicative coalescent, emerges from our framework.
+We demonstrate that a transformation of the simultaneous breadth-first walk, supplemented with an additional and independent source of randomness, encodes the full dynamics of the augmented multiplicative coalescent.

 \emph{MSC2020 classifications.} 05C80, 60J90, 60C05